galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-JUPYTER-trajectories/tutorial.md

 time_estimation: 2H
 key_points:
 - Trajectory analysis is less robust than pure plotting methods, as such 'inferred relationships' are a bigger mathematical leap
-- As always with single-cell analysis, you must know enough biology to deduce if your analysis is reasonable, before exploring or deducing further, novel insight
+- As always with single-cell analysis, you must know enough biology to deduce if your analysis is reasonable, before exploring or deducing novel insight
 requirements:
 -
     type: "internal"